nap2000/docs/manage_campaigns.rst

 .. warning::

-  The links will expire after 30 days so you should only generate them when you are ready to collect data.
+  Single submission links will expire after 30 days so you should only generate them when you are ready to collect data.

 Once the links have been generated you can view them by editing an individual mailout or by exporting all the mailouts to a spreadsheet.